Head of the Bakers' Guild: True, but let's not forget that he has his bad points too.

 - 2nd Edition Dungeons & Dragons.
 The Complete Bard's Handbook had a kit called the Jongleur that sometimes performed this way.

-- An episode of Goof Troop showed Goofy trying to start up a career as a street mime.
+- Goof Troop: In "Close Encounters of the Weird Mime", Goofy tries to start up a career as a street mime.
 After graduating from mime school, he decides to try his hand at performance but can't find a good costume.
 He finally decides to just wrap his body in aluminum foil - inspiring Max and his friend, who have to make a video for a school project, to also wrap themselves in foil and pretend to be invaders from outer space.
 The boys accidentally broadcast their video all throughout Spoonerville - so when the local police see Goofy performing, they assume he's an alien and have him captured by the military!

 - Invader Zim: Zim and Gir resort to this in order to get bus money.